4783rt94/fastAPI_project/README.md

 # fastAPI_project
-An example project demonstrating the use of the FastAPI framework for building efficient and scalable APIs in Python.
-The repository contains basic code showcasing how to quickly set up an API with built-in documentation and asynchronous support.
+A sample project demonstrating how to build an efficient API in Python using FastAPI.